yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### ysql_cluster_level_mutation_persist_interval_ms

-Interval at which the reported node level table mutation counts are persisted to the underlying YCQL table by the auto analyze service.
+Interval at which the reported node level table mutation counts are persisted to the underlying auto-analyze mutations table.

 Default: 10000

 ##### ysql_cluster_level_mutation_persist_rpc_timeout_ms

-Timeout for rpcs involved in persisting mutations in the auto-analyze table.
+Timeout for the rpcs used to persist mutation counts in the auto-analyze mutations table.

 Default: 10000

+##### ysql_node_level_mutation_reporting_interval_ms

+Interval at which the node level table mutation counts are sent to the auto analyze service which tracks table mutation counts at the cluster level.

+Default: 5000

+##### ysql_node_level_mutation_reporting_timeout_ms

+Timeout for the node level mutation reporting rpc to auto-analyze service.

+Default: 5000

 ## Advanced flags